Aliases for PRSS8 Gene

 This gene encodes a member of the peptidase S1 or chymotrypsin family of serine proteases.
 The encoded preproprotein is proteolytically processed to generate light and heavy chains that associate via a disulfide bond to form the heterodimeric enzyme.
 This enzyme is highly expressed in prostate epithelia and is one of several proteolytic enzymes found in seminal fluid.
 This protease exhibits trypsin-like substrate specificity, cleaving protein substrates at the carboxyl terminus of lysine or arginine residues.
 The encoded protease partially mediates proteolytic activation of the epithelial sodium channel, a regulator of sodium balance, and may also play a role in epithelial barrier formation. [provided by RefSeq, Feb 2016]

 GeneCards Summary for PRSS8 Gene

-PRSS8 (Protease, Serine 8) is a Protein Coding gene.
-Diseases associated with PRSS8 include ichthyosis, follicular and conn's syndrome.
-Among its related pathways are Platelet activation, signaling and aggregation and CFTR-dependent regulation of ion channels in Airway Epithelium (norm and CF).
-GO annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
-An important paralog of this gene is TPSAB1.
+PRSS8 (Serine Protease 8) is a Protein Coding gene.
+Diseases associated with PRSS8 include Pseudohypoaldosteronism and Ichthyosis, Follicular.
+Among its related pathways are Keratinization and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.

 Possesses a trypsin-like cleavage specificity with a preference for poly-basic substrates.
 Stimulates epithelial sodium channel (ENaC) activity through activating cleavage of the gamma subunits (SCNN1G).